ThomWright/ThomWright.github.io/_posts/2022-05-05-auto-scaling.md

 Now you may be thinking "I don't over-provision like that" or "I run MySQL, it doesn't have that problem".
 Sure, maybe you don't have this particular risk.
 Personally though, I wouldn't feel confident unless I'd load tested to see what happens when maxing out my resources (whatever they happen to be).
 We'll always have to make judgements about risks, but known risks are preferable to unknown risks.

 Let's look at a couple of examples.
 We'll keep things simple by just considering CPU utilisation.
-We'll assume we're running a minimum of three pods for redundancy, each pod has a CPU limit of one CPU core, and CPU utilisation is directly proportional to the incoming traffic.
+We'll assume we're running a minimum of three pods for redundancy and each pod has a CPU limit of one CPU core, for a minimum CPU capacity of three cores.
+We'll also assume CPU utilisation is directly proportional to incoming traffic.

 In this first example, we're using very little CPU, generally around 0.01 CPU cores on average.
 Weekly peaks reach 0.03 cores.
 If things go wild and hit 10x our weekly peak, then that's still only 0.3 cores.
 If we get 100x our weekly peak, then we start to hit the limit.